-1 July 2025 - Over 195 businesses and investors urge the EU to uphold strong sustainability rules in the Omnibus package, warning that weakening them risks competitiveness and investor confidence.
+4 September 2025 – 475 businesses and investors urge the EU to uphold strong sustainability rules in the Omnibus package, warning that weakening them risks competitiveness and investor confidence.

 Read the statement here.

-As the European Parliament and Council debate sweeping changes to the EU’s sustainability framework, more than 195 businesses, investors and supporting organisations have come together to defend Europe’s leadership on sustainable finance.
+As Members of the European Parliament prepare Parliament’s position and debate sweeping changes to the EU’s sustainability framework, 475 businesses, investors and supporting organisations have come together to defend Europe’s leadership on sustainable finance.
 The main message: weakening the EU’s sustainability rules risks undermining competitiveness, investor certainty and long-term growth.
 This joint effort brings together companies and financial institutions – the users and implementers of the EU sustainability framework – to reaffirm the value of stable, coherent and meaningful rules.

 The statement outlines five clear recommendations to preserve the integrity of the EU’s sustainability legislation while simplifying its implementation: